MichiganTech/LaTeX_MSPhDTemplate/README.md

 and signature pages, etc. in compliance with the Graduate School requirements, the template provides the following:

-  1. Facility to accommodate up to two advisors.
+  1. Ability to accommodate up to two advisors.

-  2. Facility to accommodate up to four advisory committee members.
+  2. Ability to accommodate up to four advisory committee members.

   3. Embdedded fonts -- the PDF looks the same when printed as it looks when it’s viewed on computer.

   4. If using Linux/UNIX or Mac, the process of generating the PDF could be as simple as typing ```make```.

+  5. Ability to make a timestamp-based snapshot of the entire folder via the command ```make snapshot```.

 What all does one need to get started?